-One of the key points of this position is that the rate of population growth -- the fertility rate -- will be declining by quite a bit in the near future.
+One of the key points of this position is that the overall rate of population growth -- the fertility rate -- will be declining by quite a bit in the near future.
 This declining rate may or may not occur as predicted, and at a sufficient pace to help.
-But as of the end of 2012, the world population increase continues at a very rapid clip, and at the top edge of UN projections.
-The reasons given for a declining rate (a higher living standard occurring in less-developed countries, and a better understanding generally through education) would certainly be good, but if we do see a continued falling growth rate, this decline may instead be due more to issues of food and water.
+But now, well into 2017, the world population increase continues at a very rapid clip, and at the top edge of UN projections.
+The reasons given for a declining rate -- a higher living standard occurring in less-developed countries, and a better understanding generally through education -- would certainly help ease the problem, but if we do see a continued falling growth rate, this decline may instead be due more to issues of food and water.
 And may not be a very pleasant situation.

-One development that should also be noted: Efforts to lower infant mortality in poorer countries, a worthy goal anytime, are being promoted today as a way of helping women decide to have fewer children.
-It appears, however, that as the infant mortality rate has dropped in some areas, the sizes of families in these areas have not immediately followed suit and dropped.
-The modification of cultural habits is difficult, and takes time.
-We are in the midst of this crisis right now, so time is a component that we don't have in much supply.
-And unfortunately (as noted earlier), the religions that prey on the uneducated people of the world continue to promote individual family growth, which allows these religions to continue to hold sway.
-This is a difficult situation to challenge.
+One development that should also be noted: Efforts to lower infant mortality in poorer countries, a worthy goal at any time, are being promoted today as a way of helping women decide to have fewer children.
+It appears, however, that as the infant mortality rate has dropped in some areas, the sizes of families in those areas have not immediately followed suit and dropped.
+The modification of societal habits is difficult, and takes time.
+We are in the midst of this crisis right now, so the lack of extra time is a pressing problem.
+And unfortunately, as noted earlier, the religions which run their operations by gathering up the largely uneducated people of the world -- and which thus want more bodies -- are still continuing to promote individual family growth.
+This in turn allows these religions to continue to hold sway, and is definitely a difficult situation to challenge.

 Now.
 Regarding the creation of these “no problem” writings: Who, more specifically, are the people promoting this position, and why?
 Some, to be sure, are sincere, and truly believe – with their own logic – that there is no problem, or that the issue can be managed without causing lasting harm to the planet.
 Generally, it would seem that there are four types of denial promoters.

-being funded by the entities controlling our present social order.
+ultimately being funded by the entities controlling our present

-These opinion-crafters may generally believe in what they are
+social order.
+These opinion-crafters may generally believe in what

-writing, but the dissemination of their ideas – and they well know
+they are writing, but the dissemination of their ideas – and they

-this – is being done with the money provided by those who have
+well know this – is being done with the money provided by those

-used the current world structure to obtain their money and of course
+who have used the current world structure to obtain their money

 2) The simple flacks – hired writers – who are being employed to